-Before you can get to a disability hearing, most (but not all) states require you to go through a reconsideration review with a disability examiner.
+Before you can get to a disability hearing, you need to go through a reconsideration review with a disability examiner.
 This step is essentially a formality, since most reconsiderations are denied.
 But it adds time.
-According to government data, the reconsideration process took an average of 103 days (more than three months) in 2018.
+According to government data, the reconsideration process took an average of 109 days (more than three months) in 2019.
 The amount of time it could take in your case depends on several factors, including the backlog in your area, whether you have new medical records that the examiner needs to get, and whether your case involves special circumstances.

-Unfortunately, applicants have to wait a long time before they can present their case to a disability judge—thanks to budget cuts, staff shortages, and huge backlogs at hearing offices.
+Unfortunately, applicants often have to wait a long time before they can present their case to a disability judge.
 Our survey showed that more than four in ten readers (44%) waited between one and two years to get a hearing date, while a similar number (42%) waited a year or less.
 The overall average wait time was 15.3 months.

 Once applicants get to a hearing, they have to wait again for the judge’s decision.
 But this time the wait isn’t as long.
 Four in ten readers got an answer within a month, and about the same number heard within one to three months.
 The average time to receive a decision was about two months, but nearly two in ten (19%) waited more than three months.

 It's important to point out that our survey included readers who had completed the process in 2017 or earlier.
 More recent statistics from from the government indicate that Social Security has made significant headway in reducing the hearing backlog.
 By October 2020, the average wait time for a hearing was about 10 months.